civicrm/composer-compile-plugin/doc/site-build.md

 ![Screenshot](/doc/img/composer-require.png)

-You may set configuration options to suppress this prompt; these are described below.
+You may suppress this prompt with runtime options.
+Runtime options are described more below.

 ## Mode